jacksonfloods/geoworkflow/docs/source/index.rst

 What is GeoWorkflow?
 --------------------

-GeoWorkflow is a Python-based pipeline for processing geospatial data, specifically designed for the AfricaPolis project.
-It handles the complete workflow from raw data extraction to analysis-ready enriched datasets.
+GeoWorkflow is a Python-based pipeline for processing geospatial data for Stephan Schmidt's research group at Cornell University's AAP Geospatial Analysis Lab.
+It aims to create a streamlined, reproducible workflow for handling large geospatial datasets.

 **Key Features:**